softwarefactory-project/DLRN/doc/source/graphql.rst

 - timestamp: limit the results to the civote belonging to the specified timestamp.
 - user: limit the results to the civote belonging to the specified user.
 - component: limit the results to the civote belonging to the specified component.
+- offset: return the results after the specified entry.
+- limit: return a maximum amount of commits (100 by default, cannot be higher than 100).

 * civoteAgg